The Biomechanics of Throwing a Football: The Science Made Simple

 2) The Timing of the Dance: Hip and Shoulder Coordination

 A well-coordinated throw needs the right timing between the hips and shoulders.
 If they rotate too early or late, the throw loses power and accuracy.
 High-level throwing requires perfecting the hip-shoulder separation angle and the timing of the rotations.
 When a player throws, they need to coordinate their body parts to create a smooth and effective motion.
 The timing of the hip and shoulder rotation is crucial to this coordination.
-If the torso rotates simultaneously to the hips the athlete often compensates by early elevation of the arm and a pushing motion (weak throws).
+If the torso rotates simultaneously to the hips, the athlete often compensates by early elevation of the arm and a pushing motion (weak throws).

-If you're interested in learning how to train, develop, and perform like an NFL Quarterback, join the waitlist at kinetex.co.
-If you're interested in reading more posts on all things quarterbacking and throwing biomechanics, subscribe to the blog.
+If you're interested in QB specific throwing, lifting and sprint training, customized to you, with the same systems used to train NFL Quarterbacks, take the assessment and get the app at kinetex.co.
+If you're interested in reading about all things quarterbacking and throwing biomechanics, subscribe to the blog.

 3) Stable Base: The Importance of Lead Leg Bracing